akka/akka/akka-docs/rst/scala/actors.rst

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#import

 This import is assumed for all code samples throughout this section.
+The implicit actor system serves as :class:`ActorRefFactory` for all examples below.
 To define a simple actor, the following is sufficient:

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#simple-actor